Understanding your benefit entitlement

 Changes in your circumstances

-If there has been a change in your entitlement and you disagree with it, you can submit a dispute.
+If you disagree with a change to your entitlement, you can submit a dispute.
 We will review your claim and give you an explanation.
 If necessary we will make appropriate adjustments.

 Below are some of the common reasons for a change in benefit entitlement.